 One might ask this because John's Gospel has not traditionally been held to be truly "synoptic" with the other three accounts of Matthew, Mark and Luke.
-The major reason for this is that only about 10% of the Gospel of John overlaps, repeats, or parallels, the sayings, teachings and events that are mentioned within the other three accounts.
-Among the three "synoptic" accounts, some 65% of the Gospel of Matthew is paralleled within Mark and Luke, and 80% of Luke is found in Mark and Matthew, and fully 93% of Mark's material is shared by the other two.
+The major reason for this is that less than 10% of the Gospel of John overlaps, repeats, or parallels the sayings, teachings and events that are mentioned within the other three accounts.
+Among the three "synoptic" accounts, some 65% of the Gospel of Matthew is paralleled within Mark and Luke, and 80% of Luke is repeated in Mark and Matthew, and fully 93% of Mark's material is shared by the other two.

-Another distinction of John's narrative is its unique theology, which confirms Jesus as the Messiah (Christ), and the Son of God, and also uniquely as the "Word" (Greek: logos) of God.
-John's Gospel also recounts the seven powerful "I Am" statements spoken by Jesus about Himself.
-Others note that John’s Gospel does not appear to contain any "true" parables, which are stories that use the symbolic language of allegory to represent hidden spiritual truths with deeper symbolic meanings.
+Another distinction of John's narrative is its theology, which confirms Jesus not only as the Messiah (Christ) and Son of God, but also uniquely as the Divine "Word" (Greek: logos) of God.
+A further distinction that some have noted is that John’s Gospel does not appear to contain any "true" parables, which are sayings and stories that use the symbolic language of allegory to represent hidden spiritual truths with deeper symbolic meanings.

-So, if the Gospel of John is so different from the other three, why include it in a textural merger with them?
+So, if the Gospel of John is so different from the other three, why include it in a harmony or a textural merger with them?

-Part of the answer is that because only 10% of John’s Gospel overlaps and parallels the other three, John therefore in fact contributes the most unique material to the combined Gospel story of the life of Jesus, so to exclude it would produce a short and very incomplete account of the life and teachings of Jesus.
-If a Gospel must be excluded, it would be more logical to exclude the Gospel of Mark, which overlapping 93% of its content only contributes 7% new stories and material to the combined Gospel story.
+Part of the answer is that because only 10% of John’s Gospel overlaps and parallels the other three, John therefore contributes the most unique material to the combined Gospel story of the life of Jesus.
+This being the case, to exclude it would produce a short and very incomplete account of the life and teachings of Jesus.
+If a Gospel must be excluded, it would be more logical to exclude the Gospel of Mark, which overlapping almost 93% of its content only contributes 7% new stories and material to the combined Gospel story.

-Some seventy or so years after it was completed, in about the year 160 CE, a Syrian named Tatian created a merger of the four Gospel texts which he called Diatessaron, meaning "out of/from/through" "four".
-In his work, Tatian used 96% the Gospel of John as a backbone, to which he added additional material from the Gospels of Matthew, Mark and Luke that was not mentioned by John.
+Some seventy or so years after it was completed, in about the year 160 CE, a Syrian student of Justin Martyr named Tatian created a merger of the four Gospel texts which he called Diatessaron, meaning "out of/from/through" "four".
+To create this work Tatian used 96% the Gospel of John as a backbone, to which he added additional material from the Gospels of Matthew, Mark and Luke that was not mentioned within John.

-Being more complete than reading even any two of the Gospels, Diatessaron was used throughout the early church, and exclusively by the eastern Coptic churches for more than two hundred years, until the Latin Vulgate Bible was completed by Jerome on appointment from the Roman Catholic church in 405 CE.
-Perhaps because Tatian was eventually branded by the Church as a heretic, the Vulgate Bible did not use the Diatessaron, but included all four of the Gospel accounts that he had used.
+Being more complete than reading even any two of the Gospel accounts, Diatessaron was used throughout the early church and exclusively by the eastern Coptic churches for more than two hundred years, until the Latin Vulgate New Testament was completed by Jerome on appointment from the Roman Catholic Church in 405 CE.
+Perhaps because Tatian was eventually branded by the Church as a heretic, the Vulgate Bible did not use the Diatessaron, but included all four of the same Gospel accounts that he had used.

-Further, the Gospel of John was placed after the other three, as most New Testaments still arrange the Gospels to this day.
-However, being the fourth of four Gospels does not mean a position of lesser importance, but it was placed as the fourth because it was known to have been written last, and because in many ways it differs the most from the closer synchronicity of the other three.
-Interestingly, some subsequent versions of the Bible have put John as the first Gospel and book of their New Testament canons.
+In the Vulgate Bible, the Gospel of John was placed after the other three, as most New Testaments still arrange the Gospels to this day.
+However, being the fourth of four Gospels does not mean a position of lesser importance, but it was placed as the fourth because it was known to have been written last, and because in many ways it differs from the closer synchronicity of the other three.
+Interestingly, some versions of the Bible have put John as the first Gospel and book of their New Testament canons.

-As for the writer of this record of the life of Jesus, it has traditionally been held that the author was John Zebedee, who, along with his elder brother James, according to some traditions, were possibly related to Jesus as cousins through His mother Mary, and their mother Salome.
-James and John were among the twelve men that Jesus called to serve as His apostles, which means something like "one who is sent (with a message)".
-Together, Jesus named the brothers James and John, "Boanerges", which means "sons of thunder."
-1.
+As for the writer of this record of the life of Jesus, it has traditionally been held that the author is John Zebedee, who, along with his elder brother James, were, according to some traditions, possibly related to Jesus as cousins through His mother Mary, and their mother Salome.
+James and John were among the twelve men that Jesus called to serve as His apostles, which means something like "one who is sent [forth]" as with a message.
+Jesus named James and his younger brother John "Boanerges", which means "sons of thunder."

-Of the twelve apostles, John may have been the closest to Jesus, and "the one that Jesus loved," 2. who, along with his brother James, and also Peter, were the only witnesses on several occasions during the ministry of Jesus, such as when He was transfigured on the mountain, and when He resurrected to life a little girl who had died, and during His final prayers in the Garden of Gethsemane, on the night that He was arrested.
+Of the twelve apostles, John may have been the closest to Jesus, and "the one that Jesus loved," who, along with his brother James, and also Peter, were the only witnesses on several significant occasions during the ministry of Jesus, such as when He was transfigured on the mountain, and when He resurrected to life a little girl who had died, and during His final prayers in the Garden of Gethsemane, on the night that He was arrested.

-While some feel that John was a simple fisherman who could not read or write, John could still have dictated his version of events to a scribe, or to whomever it was that wrote the original Greek words of the account that bears his name.
-It is likely however, that John the apostle could read and write, and even in Greek, or that he had learned to do so by the end of his life, as John "the evangelizer" was a leader in the early Christian church in Jerusalem, after Peter had been put to death in Rome (c.
+While some feel that John was a simple fisherman who probably could not read or write, John could still have dictated his version of the events to a scribe, or to whomever it was who wrote the original Greek words of the account that bears his name.
+It is likely however, that John the apostle could read and write, and even in Greek, or that he had learned to do so by the end of his life, as John "the Evangelizer" was a leader in the early Christian church in Jerusalem, and especially after Peter had been put to death in Rome (c.
 64 CE).

-This same John likely authored at least the first two of the three letters that bear his name (1st, 2nd and 3rd John), and possibly also the Book of Revelation (or The Apocalypse of John).
+This same John likely authored at least the first two of the three letters that bear his name (1st, 2nd and 3rd John), and possibly also the Book of Revelation (Greek: apocalypse).

 As a leader of the early Christian church, John the Apostle himself had disciples, and he taught the young Polycarp, who became the bishop of Smyrna (c.
 69 - 155 CE); who went on to disciple the bishop Irenaeus of Gaul (c.
 130 - 202 CE); who tutored the early third century Roman theologian Hippolytus (c.
 170 - 235 CE).

-As a leader of the mother church in Jerusalem, John would have seen and had access to all of the Gospels that would have existed after 85 CE, the period when John's Gospel appears to have been written.
-By that time, at least fifty years after the death of Jesus, there were at least a dozen accounts in circulation of the sayings, teachings, and stories of the ministry and life of Jesus Christ; and more such "gospels" would continue to be written for the next one hundred years or so.
-Interestingly, some of these later accounts would be influenced by the style and/or the theology of John's Gospel, and the writings and teachings of those whom John had taught.
+As a leader of the mother church in Jerusalem, John would have seen and had access to all of the Gospels that would have existed after 80 CE, the period when John's Gospel appears to have been written.
+By that time, some fifty years after the death of Jesus Christ, there were at least a dozen accounts in circulation of the sayings, teachings, and stories of His life and ministry; and more such "gospels" would continue to be written for the next one hundred years or so.
+Interestingly, some of these later accounts would be influenced by the style and/or the theology of John's Gospel, and also by the writings and teachings of those whom John had taught.

-That 90% of the Gospel of John is unique material not shared in parallel with the other three New Testament Gospels may be due to the fact that John decided to not repeat stories about the life of Jesus for which he perhaps felt he could not add much new or significant information.
+That more than 90% of the Gospel of John is unique material not shared in parallel with the other three New Testament Gospels may be due to the fact that John decided to not repeat stories about the life of Jesus for which he perhaps felt he could not add much new or significant information.
 Being a later account of the life of Jesus, it appears that perhaps John chose to tell his unique stories precisely because they were not already mentioned within any of the other Gospel accounts that existed at that time, and because there were few others still alive who had witnessed those momentous events.
-The content of John’s Gospel includes, with the exception of the last Passover, all of the other Feasts and Festivals that the Gospels mention Jesus attended in Jerusalem, and most of the other events that occurred in Judea during His ministry, and particularly during the final year, before His arrest and crucifixion.
+The content of John’s Gospel includes, with the exception of the last Passover, all of the other Feasts and Festivals that the Gospels mention that Jesus attended in Jerusalem, along with most of the events that are mentioned as having occurred in Judea during His ministry, and particularly during the final year.

-As only about 10% of John's account parallels the content of the other three, it appears that as John neared the end of his life, he chose to retell certain stories that were already mentioned in order to specifically add important details and information which the other accounts, for whatever reason, did not mention.
+As less than 10% of John's account parallels the content of the other three Gospels, it appears that as John neared the end of his long life he chose to retell certain stories that were already mentioned in order to specifically add important details and information which the other accounts, for whatever reason, did not include.

-As to whether the author of John’s Gospel could be someone other than John Zebedee, the apostle chosen by Jesus, who led the early church at Jerusalem, it is unlikely that someone could write a "strange" or different Gospel, and then put the name of "John", the great apostle on it, and have the early church approve and accept it as such.
+As to whether the author of John’s Gospel could be someone other than John Zebedee, the apostle chosen by Jesus who led the early church in Jerusalem, it is unlikely that someone could write a "strange" or different Gospel, and then put the name of "John" the great apostle on it, and have the early church accept it as such.

-For all of these reasons, as a final thought on the importance of John’s Gospel, even for inclusion in this book, no one would say that John's account was the least of the four, and many people would say that if they could have only one Gospel account, then they would likely choose the Gospel of John.
+For all of these reasons, as a final thought on the importance of John’s Gospel, even for inclusion in this book, no one would say that John's account is the least of the four Gospels, and many people would say that if they could have only one Gospel account, then they would likely choose the Gospel of John.

-In conclusion, John's account has always has been accepted as a "gospel" record of the life and teachings of Jesus Christ, and it has been included in the harmony of FIVE COLUMN and the merger of The Synoptic Gospel because 90% of it is unique, unparalleled material that is not shared by the other three New Testament Gospel accounts.
+In conclusion, John's account has always been accepted as a true "gospel" record of the life and teachings of Jesus Christ, and it has been included in the harmony of FIVE COLUMN and the merger of The Synoptic Gospel because 90% of it is unique, unparalleled material that is not shared with the other three New Testament Gospel accounts.
 As such, in the end, to not include the Gospel of John in any merged harmonization of the Gospel accounts would produce a very short and incomplete picture of the teaching life and healing ministry of Jesus Christ.

 Listen to the audio: